 You should keep in mind that even if you deactivate the “modifier” function of a modifier key (by turning its check box off), the modifier key’s virtual code will still keep its non-modifier functions.
 For instance, if you deactivate the ALT modifier, Windows system shortcuts involving the Alt key will still be accessible (task switching using Alt+Tab, application menu access through Alt+<letter> etc).

 To completely disable a modifier key, including all keyboard shortcuts it is part of, it is necessary to remove the modifier virtual code from the underlying physical key(s).
 This is done either by assigning an “empty” code to the physical key (as described in Editing virtual key mappings), or by assigning it a different virtual code which effectively changes the key’s function.

 Using the same example, the ALT key is completely disabled by removing the underlying virtual keys VK_LMENU and VK_RMENU from the layout.
 The physical keys can be either disabled (assigning VK__none_), or their function can be changed by assigning a virtual code other than VK_LMENU / VK_RMENU / VK__none_.

 Three special flags enable additional modifier-related fine tuning: "Uses AltGR", "SHIFTLOCK" and "LRM RLM".

 As stated above, the ALT modifier is never used alone - Windows mandates that it's always paired with CTRL.
 The combination CTRL+ALT is special enough that it can be treated as a "virtual" modifier key called ALTGR.

 If Uses AltGr is checked, "ALTGR" is shown instead of “CTRL+ALT” throughout the KbdEdit GUI.
 This is not a mere cosmetic change: in "Uses AltGr" layouts, right ALT is also treated differently by Windows: pressing it has exactly the same effect as pressing CTRL and (left) ALT together.

-A less known special flag SHIFTLOCK can be used to change the interplay of SHIFT and Caps Lock: if SHIFTLOCK is checked, Caps Lock is turned off by pressing SHIFT (normally, Caps Lock is turned off by pressing the Caps Lock key again).
+A less known special flag SHIFTLOCK can be used to change the interplay of SHIFT and Caps Lock: if SHIFTLOCK is checked, Caps Lock can be turned off only by pressing SHIFT (normally, Caps Lock is turned off by pressing the Caps Lock key again).